-These devices include ascenders and descenders that help get workers who are experiencing a problem back to a lower level safely, either by themselves or through the assistance of rescue personnel.
+These devices include ascenders and descenders that help get workers who are experiencing a problem back to a safe level safely, either by themselves or through the assistance of rescue personnel.

 When entering a confined space, whether vertical or horizontal, special equipment can be used to aid in rescue and recovery.
-This is especially important in tight quarters where reaching a worker may be a challenge.
+This is especially important in restricted or confined quarters where reaching a worker may be a challenge.

 Rescue and Descent

 In addition to technical considerations, consider the amount of training required to use a piece of of safety equipment properly and effectively.
 In general, automatic type descent devices require much less training than user controlled systems, but also are less adaptable to multiple tasks.
 Consider whether the device needs to be intuitive and instantly useable by anyone, or if specific personnel need to be trained at rescue tasks for the jobsite.

 Automatic evacuation and emergency escape devices require the least amount of training and knowledge by the user.
 Some systems allow the user to control their own descent or allow a co-worker to control the descent for added flexibility.
 A single rescue system may not fit every scenario, some systems are easy to use for one application, while others require more skill but can be adapted for use in multiple situations.

 In addition to descent capabilities, some rescue systems also incorporate the ability to raise the user or victim.
 This function is often needed in scenarios where a worker must be rescued by another worker, typically called "pick-offs."
 The rescuer descends to the fallen victim, connects to the victim's system and then raises the victim slightly to enable disconnection of the victim's fall arrest system, before descending with the victim to the lower level to complete the rescue.